LexiPugh/practice-problems/README.md

 21. Day 83 - February 21st 2024: [Cloud Storage Fees from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/february2024/day83.md)
     - Languages Used: SQL
     - Question Difficulty: Medium
-    - Concepts Covered: Performed a calculation to see which users had gone over their alloted 200gb of cloud storage so that they could pay a fee, used the ABS() function to get the result in absolute value rather than negative.
+    - Concepts Covered: Performed a calculation to see which users had gone over their alloted 200gb of cloud storage so that they could pay a fee, used the ABS() function to get the result in absolute value rather than negative
 22. Day 84 - February 22nd 2024: [Must Buy it All from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/february2024/day84.md)
     - Languages Used: SQL
     - Question Difficulty: Medium